SSHari/semantic-fn/README.md

 ### Rules

 - Functions which `semantic-fn` return are pure
-- No access to outside variables (global or within a closure)
-- Can only access the parameters which are passed to the function
+- Strict variable access from a predefined "global" state, function parameters or local variables
 - Can only execute predefined functions, such as the string function `trim`

 ## How?